chocolateboy/gm-storage/README.md

   - `GM_setValue`

-If this option is true (as it is by default), the existence of these functions is verified when the store is created.
+If this option is true (as it is by default), the existence of these functions is checked when the store is created.
 If any of the functions are missing, an error is raised.

 If the option is false, they are not checked, and access to `GM_*` functions